malakelbasha78/AI-Skills-Projects/docs/docs/mobilenetv2.md

 Optimizer: Adam

-Training for a suitable number of epochs until performance stabilized

-During training, we monitored:

-Training Loss
+Training Strategy:

-Validation Accuracy
+Monitor training loss

+Track validation accuracy

-The best model was selected based on validation performance.
+Select the best model based on validation performance

 🔹 Evaluation

-After training, the model was evaluated using a separate Test Set to ensure reliable performance.
+After training, the model was evaluated using a separate test set to ensure reliable and unbiased performance.

 Evaluation Metrics: